 This expert seminar, jointly organized by FES Geneva, the International Bar Association and the Geneva Academy, aimed to inform the work of the UN human rights mechanisms in addressing the links between the Sustainable Development Goals and human rights, including States’ human rights obligations in the development and implementation of fiscal and economic policies.
 By bringing together internationally renowned experts the outcome of this meeting intented to assist States in the implementation of the Sustainable Development Goals from a human rights perspective, with a focus on economic and fiscal policy measures.

 Core Labour Standards – Plus: FES-South East Asia Project Visits International Geneva

 06 - 10 June 2016, Geneva, Switzerland

 There seems to be a window of opportunity to revive the old idea of a binding social clause in international trade and in global supply chains.
-The FES-South East Asia “CLS Plus” project aims at developing a policy-oriented tool to assess and promote the implementation of comprehensive labour and social standards, including but also beyond the Core Labour Standards, in export-oriented industries in Asia in the framework of trade agreements and preference systems.
-This Geneva based workshop will enable participants to get first-hand information from international experts of trade and labour rights’ policies.
-Additionally, participants will have the chance to further develop the regional project by incorporating the inputs received during this seminar.
-The FES-CLS+ project is running in the following countries: Bangladesh, Cambodia, Myanmar, Pakistan and Vietnam.
+The FES-South East Asia “CLS Plus” project aimed at developing a policy-oriented tool to assess and promote the implementation of comprehensive labour and social standards, including but also beyond the Core Labour Standards, in export-oriented industries in Asia in the framework of trade agreements and preference systems.
+This Geneva based workshop enabled participants to get first-hand information from international experts of trade and labour rights’ policies.
+Additionally, participants had the chance to further develop the regional project by incorporating the inputs received during this seminar.
+The FES-CLS+ project was running in the following countries: Bangladesh, Cambodia, Myanmar, Pakistan and Vietnam.

 2016 Training Course for NHRIs on International Human Rights Mechanisms